 Why travel to Zambia?

-Undoubtedly, those who come to Zambia will not miss seeing the world\'s largest waterfall, Victoria, and they are right.
-But we should not be attracted to Zambia only for such popular spots; If you don\'t feel frightened, it would be a fun experience to see how 10 million bats migrate to Kasanka National Park in October-December.
+Undoubtedly, those who come to Zambia will not miss seeing the world's largest waterfall, Victoria, and they are right.
+But we should not be attracted to Zambia only for such popular spots; If you don't feel frightened, it would be a fun experience to see how 10 million bats migrate to Kasanka National Park in October-December.
 Zambians' dark shades do not end here; you can see off exhibitions in the section for witchcraft and wizards in the Lusaka national museum.
-Your African trip will be ideal if you do canoeing on the Zambezi River, watch the Victoria Waterfall with a helicopter from above, a cruise ride in the Zambian Riviera, and watch the night animal hunting with off-road cards after sunset in the national parks.
+Your travel to Africa will be ideal if you do canoeing on the Zambezi River, watch the Victoria Waterfall with a helicopter from above, a cruise ride in the Zambian Riviera, and watch the night animal hunting with off-road cards after sunset in the national parks.
 And lastly, of course, Zambia is also an African classic and is ideal for safari.
-Safari officers across the country are going through hard tests on this speciality, so your chances of not being satisfied with your guide will be very low.
+Safari officers across the country are going through hard tests on this specialty, so your chances of not being satisfied with your guide will be very low.